 - MAE 4341 Innovative Product Design via Digital Manufacturing

 - MAE 4351 Interdisciplinary Design Concepts (if MAE 4351 is taken, you may not use MAE 4340 or 4341 to fulfill other B.S.
 M.E. requirements)

 - MAE 4641: Orthopaedic Tissue Mechanics

 - MAE 4701: Finite Element Analysis for Mechanical and Aerospace Design

 - MAE 4861: Automotive Engineering Design

 When fulfilling the senior design requirement with an independent research project or project team endeavor, students must enroll in MAE 4291 for a minimum of 3 credits.
 All senior design courses require the completion of a culminating design report and submission of the Senior Design Report Content Summary Form (along with answers to the questions on the form).
 The signed Senior Design Report Content Summary Form, along with your answers to the questions on the form, must be submitted to the M.E. undergraduate office upon completion of the report (the report itself, will stay in the possession of your instructor).

-(13) Major Approved Electives l and ll: Students must complete any two upper-level Mechanical Engineering electives from the approved list here.
+(13) Major Approved Electives I and II: Students must complete any two upper-level Mechanical Engineering electives from the approved list here.
 Typically, these courses will require one or more of the junior courses as pre-requisites.

 Other Requirements: Each student must also satisfactorily complete two terms of physical education and pass the University swim test.
 If this requirement is not satisfied previously, it must be taken during the first term of registration in the Sibley School.
 External transfer students are typically exempt from the physical education and swim test requirements.